-Fabric Ducts need washing for one of several reasons……
+Fabric ducts need washing for one of several reasons:

-From our perspective we don’t insist on cleaning annually as part of our warranty terms and conditions unless there is a significant percentage of air travelling through micro-perforations.
-Other than this it’s really a question of common sense and the guidelines above.
+From our perspective, we don’t insist on cleaning annually as part of our warranty terms and conditions unless there is a significant percentage of air travelling through micro-perforations.
+Other than this, it’s really a question of common sense and the guidelines above.

-It’s fair to say that eventually most Fabric Duct systems will benefit from being removed and cleaned.
+It’s fair to say that eventually most fabric duct systems will benefit from being removed and cleaned.
 The ideal time will be when access is available and the system is not required (unless one has a spare system so that rotational cleaning can take place).

-At Prihoda UK we have our own in house laundry facility where we wash and dry Fabric Ducts (of any manufacturers type) for a wide variety of customers.
-By having this service in house we control the quality of the wash – in terms of temperatures and detergent products used – and the critical temperature of drying.
+At Prihoda UK, we have our own in-house laundry facility.
+We can wash and dry fabric ducts (of any manufacturers type) for a wide variety of customers.
+By having this service in-house, we control the quality of the wash – in terms of temperatures and detergent products used – and the critical temperature of drying.

 3. Add disinfection into the wash if required as part of your hygiene process.
-The chemicals used for disinfection must not affect the fabric (see the washing symbols), detergents dosing as per supplier’s recommendation.
+The chemicals used for disinfection must not affect the fabric (see the washing symbols).
+Detergents dosing as per supplier’s recommendation.

 4. Either drip dry the diffusers well after washing and install or install slightly damp and allow the supply air to dry the ducts.
 DO NOT TUMBLE DRY or in any other way heat the fabrics during drying above 40oc as this may result in damage.